 BREAK THE SILENCE.

-Elder abuse is a prevalent issue that impacts individuals, families, and the entire Calgary community. carya is involved in responding to Elder Abuse; supporting victims and their families; educating the community and professionals on this issue as well as providing training to the community who may interact with people at risk of experiencing elder abuse.
+Elder abuse impacts individuals, families, and the entire Calgary community. carya is involved in responding to elder abuse, supporting victims and their families, educating the community and professionals on this issue as well as providing training to the community who may interact with people at risk of experiencing elder abuse.

 Since April 2011, the Elder Abuse Response Team (EART) — a collaboration between carya, Calgary Police Service, and the Kerby Centre — has been working to support older adults who have experienced abuse.

-Our team is committed to reducing incidents of elder abuse and collaborate to:
+Our team is committed to reducing incidents of elder abuse and collaborates to:

 - Respond to and investigate suspected cases of elder abuse

 - Provide support and guidance to abuse victims and their families

 - Assist other service providers working with abuse victims